TyrionCodister/FlickFlare--Movie--Recommendation--System/README.md

 -NMF (Non-negative Matrix Factorization): Performs slightly better than KNN with an RMSE of about 0.9.

  -SVD (Singular Value Decomposition): The lowest RMSE of about 0.95, very close to NMF.

+ Based on these results, we recommend using the SVD (Singular Value Decomposition) model for our recommendation system.
+Here's why:

+ SVD has a lower overall RMSE (0.8828) compared to NMF (0.9231), indicating better average performance across the entire test set.

+ While NMF performed better for the single example we looked at, the lower RMSE of SVD suggests it generalizes better across a wide range of user-movie pairs.

+ RECOMMENDATIONS AND CONCLUSIONS

+To enhance the effectiveness of our movie recommendation system, we recommend implementing a feedback mechanism where users can rate the relevance of the recommendations they receive.
+This user feedback should be continuously utilized to refine and adjust the recommendation algorithms.
+Given its superior performance and accuracy, the SVD model should remain the primary recommendation engine to ensure users receive the most relevant suggestions.
+Additionally, it is crucial to ensure that the recommendation system is scalable to accommodate an increasing number of users and movie entries, potentially leveraging cloud-based solutions or distributed computing as necessary.

+The project has successfully addressed the core challenge of user dissatisfaction with movie recommendations, as previously noted in Google Play Store feedback.
+By leveraging collaborative filtering through SVD, we've demonstrated the effectiveness of utilizing collective user behavior for personalized suggestions.
+This approach not only aligns with our initial objectives but also sets a strong foundation for improving user experience and engagement.
+The system's ability to provide accurate, personalized recommendations positions it well to meet user expectations and potentially increase user satisfaction and retention rates